Factors That Influence Testosterone Levels in Men

 Produced from cholesterol, DHEA is a hormone which follows one of two pathways.
 This two-step conversion will either yield oestrogenâ€™s or testosterone.

-The Aromatase enzyme is one of the leading factors affecting testosterone levels and the ratio of oestrogen to testosterone. Â Aromatase necessarily turns testosterone into oestrogen.
+The aromatase enzyme is one of the leading factors affecting testosterone levels and the ratio of oestrogen to testosterone. Â Aromatase turns testosterone into oestrogen.
 DepletingÂ free testosterone levels the aromatase enzyme then increases oestrogen.